elly99-AI/E-commerce-Sales-Analysis-with-SQL/README.md

-# E-commerce Sales Analysis with SQL
+# E-commerce Sales Analysis with MySQL

 ## Description
 This project uses a **relational SQL database** to analyze sales data from an e-commerce platform.